Sierpinski (<1K) Multivectors as Transformations

 We see above that transforms of perhaps greatest interest are spinor transforms of the form A-↑(x) º (A)-1(x) º Ax(-A) where A is usually even and often satisfies (-A) = (A)^ for some reversing conjugation ^ so that A-↑ = (A)^ .

-If b2=b^2=-1 then (qb)x(qb^) = ( cosq+ sinqb)x( cosq+ sinqb^) = ( cosq)2x + ( sinq)2bxb^ + sin(2q)½(bx+xb^) which we can regard as the natural "subdivision" of the discrete rotation of x at q=0 to bxb^ at qp.
+If b2=b^2=-1 then (qb)x(qb^) = ( cosq+ sinqb)x( cosq+ sinqb^) = ( cosq)2x + ( sinq)2bxb^ + sin(2q)½(bx+xb^) which we can regard as the natural "subdivision" or "interpolation" of the discrete rotation of x at q=0 to bxb^ at qp.

 When ^ is negation we have (qb)x(-qb) = ( cosq)2x - ( sinq)2bxb + sin(2q)(b×x) = x+ + cos(2q)x- + sin(2q)bx- = x+ + (2qb)x- where x+ commutes with b and x- anticommutes with b and x=x++x- .